Feature: #93334 - Translation Domain Mapping

 • snake_case → preserved (sudo_modesudo_mode)

-6. Locale prefixes are irrelevant for the resource identifier resolving.
-These prefixes will be properly evaluated internally for later locale-based translations:
+6. Locale prefixes are ignored for domain name generation but properly evaluated for locale-specific translations:

 • (de.locallang.xlfmessages)